+This post is sponsored by Nielsen-Massey.
+All opinions are 100% my own.
 This Pumpkin Silk Pie is a delicious holiday dessert recipe that is easy to make.
 Pumpkin dessert recipes are perfect for holiday parties and this pie is a fun alternative to the traditional pumpkin pie.

-Last week we didn’t have a Holiday Progressive Dinner because we were having Thanksgiving dinner with our families but we are back this week with more delicious recipes and another great giveaway.
+Last week we didn’t have a Holiday Progressive Dinner because we were having Thanksgiving dinner with our families, but we are back this week with more delicious recipes and another great giveaway.
 Today I am sharing a dessert recipe for the progressive dinner and I made a Pumpkin Silk Pie.

 Holiday Progressive Dinner Week 6 Recipe Links

 Appetizer: Hot Artichoke Spinach Dip & Rosemary Appetizer Wreath at Busy-at-Home